 I can say that the software is really impressive and easy to use.
 Even if you do not have any experience in administering remote machines and networks, LogMeIn is your reliable helper.

-What I love about TightVNC is that this is open-source software which means means it is completely free.
+What I love about TightVNC is that this is open-source software, which means that it is completely free.
 All you need to do is to set up a VNC server and connect to it remotely.

-The good new is that there’s a detailed manual on how to do it.
+The good news is that there’s a detailed manual on how to do it.
 The tool is available as a desktop and a web application.

-I am convinced this is number one application for remote access.
+I am convinced that this is the number one application for remote access.
 Why?
 Well, there is a bunch of good reasons.
 First, this is an incredibly easy to use GUI.

 You do not need any special knowledge to get this app up and running.
 Seriously!
 Just grab a fully functional 30-day trial and enjoy it.
 Secondly, this is the price and a flexible pricing model – per operator and per remote PC.

 Choose the option that suits you well.
-Unlike many similar apps you get a full control over a remote PC, nut just a screenshare.
+Unlike many similar apps, you get full control over a remote PC, nut just a screen share.
 Even file transfer is possible.

 Contributed by Aleksey of Remote Utilities.